Summary of what I know and where to get more info…

 One of my favorite brands for compression: RejuvaHealth Fashionable Compression Legwear

 Transcutaneous Electrical Nerve Stimulation (TENS): Vagus nerve stimulation is a hot topic of research for all sorts of inflammatory disorders like rheumatoid arthritis.
 In fact, I’ve heard about European clinical trials happening for POTS.
 My doctor heard from one patient in a trial who said it vastly improved her within a matter of weeks.
 With the approval of my doctor, I now have a TENS unit of my own with ear clips.
-This could be an exciting treatment for patients, because it’s drug-free and may help treat the illness at the ultimate root of the problem, which seems to be an over-active immune system.
+This could be an exciting treatment for patients, because it’s drug-free.
+This method could even be treating the problem closer to the source of the issue, but research is still ongoing.

 Acupuncture: Research seems to indicate that acupuncture may also act to stimulate the vagus nerve.
 Many patients swear by it, and if insurance companies are paying up, then I say that’s a strong indicator that it can be helpful for a variety of people and ailments.